AxonFramework/IdeaPlugin/README.md

 ## Local development

 You can run an IntelliJ instance with the plugin locally with `./gradlew runIde`.
 This will bootstrap a clean instance and load the plugin.
 While the instance is running, you can run `./gradlew buildPlugin` for a hot reload of the plugin.

 To check compatibility with the most common IntelliJ versions run `./gradlew runPluginVerifier`.

+## Development process

+- Features are developed on branches
+- The pull request should contain a changelog entry added to the "Unreleased" section
+- When ready for release, `CHANGELOG.md` and `gradle.properties` are updated with the new version
+- A tag is created on that commit and pushed.
+Github Actions will automatically publish that version